threekeytherapy/threekeytherapy.com/_pages/drafts.md

 Decompress and free your nervous system.
 A hands-on opportunity to resolve the subconscious tensions at the root of your emotional, mental and physical blockages.

-Each experience leaves a trace, remembered by the body, conditioning the mind.

 Working with your nervous system you can release old physical tensions, integrate unprocessed emotions, and let go of unhelpful subconscious reflexes.

 Unblocking your body, you unblock your mind - untangling yourself from worn-out narratives, sticky thought loops, and toxic behaviour patterns.

 ## What to expect

 During treatments I use massage techniques to surface your subconscious physical tensions, along with their underlying psycho-emotional causes - whether unprocessed stress, anxiety, fear, anger, sadness, ...

 Once surfaced, you have the opportunity to work with your breathing, mind and nervous system to let go of these old tensions, as well as the restrictive thoughts, feelings and behaviour patterns associated with them.